 How to cancel an appointment

-You can cancel your appointments online with Patient Access, over the phone, or by text message by replying ‘cancel’ to our automated appointment reminders that you receive if we have your mobile number on file.
+You can cancel your appointments online, over the phone, or by text message by replying ‘cancel’ to our automated appointment reminders that you receive if we have your mobile number on file.

 It is the patient’s responsibility to remember when their appointment is.
 The practice has a system for texting you prior to your appointment to warn you that the next day you have an appointment.
 This does not give the specific appointment time, but is a useful reminder for you to attend.
 It also provides a facility for cancelling an appointment.